Skip to main content

 Injecting Defaults

-Currently via policies platform administrators have the ability to inject both variables and or secrets into developer Configurations, common use cases
+Through the implementation of policies, platform administrators are empowered to inject both variables and secrets into developer Configurations, addressing key use cases such as:

-• Removing the administrative headache from the developers around which values to use, or enforcing specific organizational defaults on upstream modules.
+• Mitigating the administrative burden on developers by standardizing the values to be used or enforcing specific organizational defaults on upstream modules.

-• Sharing credentials, tokens across an collection of Configurations, for example access to private repositories.
+• Facilitating the sharing of credentials and tokens across a collection of Configurations, exemplified by access to private repositories.

 Variables

-• Adding project-specific tags (e.g. cost center codes, project ID, etc)
+• Assigning project-specific tags (like cost center codes, project ID, etc.), ensuring consistency across configurations

 apiVersion: terraform.appvia.io/v1alpha1